synle/restapi-typescript-decorators/README.md

 - [X] Cleanup / Refactor and Export typescript types
 - [X] Enforce `noImplicitAny`
 - [ ] Throw exception when missing key params
 - [X] Add support for API retrying.
-Currently only support a fixed delay after before retry.
+Currently only support a fixed delay after before retry. [setting max timeout for request section](#api-retries)
-- [X] Add support for custom retry, aka has it more dynamic as a custom function...
+- [ ] Add support for custom retry, aka has it more dynamic as a custom function...
 - [ ] Add API debounce actions
 - [X] Add support for API timeout config, refer to [setting max timeout for request section](#max-timeout-for-api) for more information
 - [X] Add simple XML Parser for Response with `Accept=application/xml`. refer to [parse XML response section](#parse-response-as-xml) for more information.